njudd/diff/README.md

 # Reaction Time attempt

+### Overview:

+Old scripts that tried to utilize reaction time differences.

+A function called getrtdiff.R allows one to get *****.
+This script isn't eloquent yet gets the job done for WMgrid trials.

 ### Issues:
 + Length of trial is unknown
 + Differing levels artificially effect RT's

-Old scripts that tried to utilize reaction time differences is called getrtdiff.R, this script isn't eloquent yet gets the job done of WMgrid trials.
+### Data:

+Password protected dropbox link for data!